nilsojc/multicloud2/README.md

 <h2>Conclusion</h2>

-In this project, I learned how to
+In this project, I learned how to effectively set up docker images for the Frontend and Backend for our e-commerce website project, which will be pushed to an AWS repository and managed with Kubernetes to be deployed and executed.